-Funding status : selected by the LSST:UK panel and proposed to STFC.
+Funding status: selected by the LSST:UK panel and proposed to STFC.
 This WP was funded.

-Contact : Tim Naylor
+Contact: Tim Naylor

 Cross-matching the LSST catalogues to other datasets is fundamental to much of the science the UK aims to carry out.
 There is both galactic and extra-galactic science which relies on identifying LSST objects with detections in UK legacy IR surveys.
-Reliable cross-matching is also important to identify the progenitors of transients events.
+Reliable cross-matching is also important to identify the progenitors of transient events.
 Finally much of the UK science programme also relies on reliable proper motions and parallaxes for faint objects.
 However, LSST catalogues will be so crowded (even far from the Galactic Plane) that standard algorithms for cross-matching with other surveys will fail.
 In addition crowding will also affect the astrometry of faint objects.
-Hence we will provide (through the DAC) a service that uses cross-matching algorithms which include the effects of crowding, and partially mitigates them.
+Hence we will provide (through the DAC) a service that uses cross-matching algorithms which include systematic astrometric effects, such as crowding and proper motions, and partially mitigates them.
 Achieving this relies on understanding crowded field astrometry, so we will also provide algorithms which calculate the effects of crowding on proper motions and parallaxes.

-R11.1 This workpackage will result in the creation a model for the LSST astrometric uncertainties which includes the effects of crowding.
+R11.1 This workpackage will result in the creation a model for the LSST astrometric uncertainties which includes the effects of crowding and include the effects of proper motions.